 Dr. David A. Croland

 Dr. David Croland is an Osteopathic Physician and bariatric weight loss doctor who has practiced medicine in the Carolinas since 1992.
 He earned his medical degree at Nova Southeastern University College of Osteopathic Medicine and completed his residency training at the E.W.
 Sparrow Hospital Michigan State University Family Medicine Residency Program.
-Dr. Croland is board certified in Family Medicine by the American Board of Family Medicine and he is also certified by the American Board of Obesity Medicine.
+Dr. Croland became board certified in Family Medicine by the American Board of Family Medicine (1992-2018) and is also certified by the American Board of Obesity Medicine.
 He is also a Diplomate of the National Board of Physicians and Surgeons.
 Dr. Croland is a member of the Obesity Medicine Association (OMA) and is a Diplomate of the American Board of Obesity Medicine.

 What is a Bariatrician?